-The Control of Asbestos Regulations 2012 states:
+The Control of Asbestos Regulations 2012 states that

 “Every employer must ensure that any employee employed by that employer is given adequate information, instruction and training”

-- What products contain asbestos
+- Identifying common uses and products that contain asbestos

-- Who is at risk?
+- Recognising who is at risk

-- Emergency procedures
+- Understanding emergency procedures

-- Overview asbestos regulations / management
+- Overview of asbestos regulations and management